luckrafael/calculator/README.md

 ## Made for studies

-project made with react.js in order to learn more about project logic and structures.
+Project made with react.js in order to learn more about project logic and structures.

 ## To execute the project:

-### `npm start`
+### `npm install` and `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.